videowhisper/Webcam-Streaming-WebRTC/README.md

 }
 ```

-4. Replace `wss://your-webrtc-server:3000` and `your-token-here` with your VideoWhisper WebRTC server details
+4. Replace `wss://your-webrtc-server:3000` and `your-token-here` with your VideoWhisper Server details (get a free account if you don't have own streaming server or account)
 5. Access the application through your web server

 ### Requirements

 - A web server with HTTPS (required for WebRTC in production)
-- Access to a VideoWhisper Server that handles signaling, STUN/TURN (self-hosted [VideoWhisper Server](https://github.com/videowhisper/videowhisper-webrtc) or a [free] plan from [WebRTCHost](https://webrtchost.com/) )
+- Access to a VideoWhisper Server that handles signaling, STUN/TURN (self-hosted [VideoWhisper Server](https://github.com/videowhisper/videowhisper-webrtc) or a *free* plan from [WebRTCHost](https://webrtchost.com/) )
 - Modern browser with WebRTC support (Chrome, Firefox, Safari, Edge, Brave)

 ### Quick Demo Links